"The safety and behaviour of children is outstanding... the school's work to keep children safe and secure is outstanding" (Ofsted, July 2015)

 We operate safer recruitment practices at Southroyd and all adults have to complete an appropriate DBS check before working on site in school.

 The attached leaflet below is available to all visitors to school and accessible from the school office.
 The leaflet highlights the school child protection officers.
-The latest safeguarding policy is also available from the link below:
+The latest safeguarding policy is also available from policies page:

 Sue Clifford (Chair of Governors) is in charge of overseeing Safeguarding in School.